Quantum network

+A Quantum Optical Ground Station located on the Hafelekar mountain at an altitude of 2,280 m and operated by the University of Innsbruck.

 Quantum networks form an important element of quantum computing and quantum communication systems.
 Quantum networks facilitate the transmission of information in the form of quantum bits, also called qubits, between physically separated quantum processors.
 A quantum processor is a machine able to perform quantum circuits on a certain number of qubits.
 Quantum networks work in a similar way to classical networks.
 The main difference is that quantum networking, like quantum computing, is better at solving certain problems, such as modeling quantum systems.

 Basics

-Quantum networks for computation
+Computation

 Networked quantum computing or distributed quantum computing works by linking multiple quantum processors through a quantum network by sending qubits in between them.
 Doing this creates a quantum computing cluster and therefore creates more computing potential.
 Less powerful computers can be linked in this way to create one more powerful processor.
 This is analogous to connecting several classical computers to form a computer cluster in classical computing.
 Like classical computing, this system is scalable by adding more and more quantum computers to the network.
 Currently quantum processors are only separated by short distances.

-Quantum networks for communication
+Communication

 In the realm of quantum communication, one wants to send qubits from one quantum processor to another over long distances.
 This way, local quantum networks can be intra connected into a quantum internet.
 A quantum internet supports many applications, which derive their power from the fact that by creating quantum entangled qubits, information can be transmitted between the remote quantum processors.
 Most applications of a quantum internet require only very modest quantum processors.
 For most quantum internet protocols, such as quantum key distribution in quantum cryptography, it is sufficient if these processors are capable of preparing and measuring only a single qubit at a time.
 This is in contrast to quantum computing where interesting applications can be realized only if the (combined) quantum processors can easily simulate more qubits than a classical computer (around 60).
 Quantum internet applications require only small quantum processors, often just a single qubit, because quantum entanglement can already be realized between just two qubits.
 A simulation of an entangled quantum system on a classical computer cannot simultaneously provide the same security and speed.